-Of the 1,866 black widow bites reported to the American Association of Poison Control Centers in 2013, only 14 of them resulted in severe symptoms.
-None resulted in death.
+In 2013, people reported around 1,866 black widow bites to the American Association of Poison Control Centers.
+Only 14 of them resulted in severe symptoms, and none were fatal.

-However, a black widow's bite can cause death in these groups of people:
+However, a black widow's bite can be life-threatening for:

-- the age and weight of the person who was bitten
+- the age and weight of the person with the bite

 - how they are feeling and whether or not they have any other health problems